 History Of Valentine’s Day

-All around the world, the day is celebrated in the name of Saint Valentine, but who’s this mysterious saint and why’s the festival celebrated with such gusto!
+Valentine’s day around the world is celebrated in the name of Saint Valentine, but who’s this mysterious saint and why’s the festival celebrated with such gusto!
 Although the truth behind the festival is murky, there are a few stories you would like to know.
 It’s said that Valentine was a priest who served during the 3rd century in Rome, And when emperor Claudius II announced that single men made better soldiers than those with families and wives, he outlawed marriage for young soldiers.

 Valentine went against this injustice being done to young men and started performing secret marriages for young lovers.
 When the emperor found out about Valentine’s actions, he ordered that the saint be put to death.
 The other tale suggests that the saint may have been killed while helping the Christians escape harsh Roman prisons, where they were tortured.
 Gradually, Saint Valentine became so popular that couples all across the world started celebrating Valentine’s Day as the day of love.